operon-io/camel-operon/README.md

 	- When "application/java", then keeps the result as Operon typed value, e.g. NumberType.
 	- When "application/java-list", then pulls out the Java Lists from the Operon typed values.
 This allows using the Camel's Split-EIP with Operon-expression.
 ArrayType gives List<Node>, ObjectType gives List<ObjectType>, and other types are plainly put into a List<OperonValue>.
 	- When "application/octet-stream", then expected result is RawValue, from which the byte-array is taken.

-* content_type: sets both the input and output mime-type, if they are not set.
-Allowed values: application/json, application/java, application/java-list (inputMimeType will be set as application/java), application/octet-stream.
-	- CamelOperonHeaders.HEADER_CONTENT_TYPE

 ### Component-examples